 I got a bit sidetracked from my studies at uni thanks to student politics and was elected as a student officer at Hull University Union and then later as Chair of Hull University Labour Club - supporting campaigns on campus and in the community.
 I restored links with trade unions and famous alumni such as Roy Hattersley and Lord Prescott, oversaw one of the largest campaigns in the country against the rise in tuition fees and campaigned to tackle homelessness in Hull and East Riding.

 It took me a little while (just a casual 20ish years) to realise I was gay, but I suppose we all get there in the end.
 Growing up in the country was remote, but I was lucky enough to grow up with, and I owe a lot to, technology, a rather unreliable dial-up internet connection, and some great friends for the advice and support I was able to get at my fingertips and how they have shaped my life and enabled me to deal with coming out.

 I then graduated from Hull, the year after, in 2012 with a degree, mates for life and some great memories - ready to see what the rest of the world had to offer.

-Tessa Jowell's campaign to become the first woman Mayor of London was described in the press as the strongest social media campaign any British politician has yet deployed.
+Tessa Jowell's campaign to become the first woman elected Mayor of London in 2016 was described in the press as the strongest social media campaign any British politician has yet deployed.
 I worked with Tessa's team to ensure their website was up to the job of keeping pace with such a high-profile and innovative digital campaign.

-Toni Pearce became the first President of the National Union of Students to have come from a Further Education college rather than university.
+Toni Pearce became the first President of the National Union of Students to have come from a Further Education college rather than university in 2013.
 I worked with Toni and her campaign to prepare for major speeches and hustings in both years of her presidency.
 Toni won a landslide election with 57.8% of the vote, and further extended her majority with a win of 59% in her re-election bid where she was described in the press as the 'overwhelming favourite' following a hugely successful first term in office as the first woman president since 2008.